evansbenj/Reduced-Representation-Workshop/6_Using_Stacks_with_a_reference_genome.md

   2. Across all individuals, generate a catalog of loci that is a comprehensive list of all genomic regions that have data from at least one individual.
 This is accomplished with the `cstacks` program.
   3. Once a catelog of all loci is made, we can compile the data for all individuals to generate a multi-individual genotype for each locus.
 This is done with the `sstacks` program

+Once loci are compiled within and across individuals, we can use the program `populations` within Stacks to analyze the data.
+We can also output the data in different formats that can be analyzed with other software such as [`Structure`](http://pritchardlab.stanford.edu/structure.html) and [`Phylip`](http://evolution.genetics.washington.edu/phylip/getme.html).

-These programs can be run in a batch using a `Perl` script that comes with the program called `refmap.pl`.
+The pipeline of programs within `Stacks` can be run in a batch using a `Perl` script that comes with the program called `refmap.pl`.
 This script functions in a similar way to the bash scripts we have used already but it has some added features, such as allowing options to be specified using flags.

 To get started, lets first make a directory within the `monkey` directory that has our data called `Stacks_Results`.
 To do this, first make sure you are in the `monkey` directory by typing this: